Red Hen Publications

 Moreover, at the end of OotP, we had also been shown Dumbledore’s Pensieve memory of Trelawney actually giving the Prophecy.
 She was in her trance and delivered the Prophecy in one burst, without breaks or interruptions.
 The memory was a true memory, showing none of the sorry, cut-and-paste evidence of tampering that the first version of Slughorn’s memory displays in the course of HBP.
 Indeed we watched Dumbledore extract that memory himself, immediately before replaying it.
 He did not mess with it.

-Unless, of course, Albus had cropped it and there was something additional stated before or after the portion we heard, but we have no reason to believe that he did so.
+Unless, of course, Albus had cropped it and there was something additional stated before or after the portion we heard, but we had no reason to believe that he did so.

 An additional point: it had also been clear from as early as PoA that Trelawney has no self-awareness of what she is doing or what is going on around her when she is in the grip of the Prophecy demons.
 What we saw was what she said.